Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/research/web_search_content_demo_20251120_075056.md

 Media:
 Date:

 Easy Integration.
-One-click installation, quick integration with Claude Code and other MCP-compatible clients. ​.
+One-click installation, quick integration with MiniMax-M2 Code and other MCP-compatible clients. ​.
 Supported Tools.
 This server implements the ...

 ---